BloomBooks/RoseGarden/README.md

 3. A new entry is made in the parse relatedBooks table that contains pointers to all the books that match title publisher, and author.

+## Parsing ePUB credit pages for information

+Various bits of information about the book need to come from the original OPDS catalog entry for the book, the ePUB metadata, the content of credit pages in the ePUB book, or possibly from assumed information about a specific publisher.
+This information includes:

+1. book copyright holder
+2. book copyright date
+3. book license
+4. image creator(s)
+5. image copyright holder(s)
+6. image copyright date(s)
+7. image license(s)

+Books that have been processed through **StoryWeaver** have nicely formatted credit pages that appear to be generated from a database of credit, copyright, and license information.
+**RoseGarden** can parse these pages in either English or French at the moment using text searching and regular expressions.
+(Many non-English books appear to still have English credit pages.)
+Books from other publishers sometimes still have regular patterns on a final credits page that can be analyzed through a limited set of regular expressions.
+For some publishers, we have to rely on the publisher being the copyright holder for both the text and images in the book, the copyright year being from the earliest date given in the ePUB metadata, and book and image license being the same and given in the OPDS catalog entry.
+(It still seems incredible that neither the ePUB metadata nor the OPDS catalog entry has a field for copyright holder!)